OU-Libraries/cdm-util-scripts/README.md

 cdm-util-scripts are Python scripts developed to support Ohio University Libraries' CONTENTdm operations.

-Clone the repo to get a local copy of the scripts `git clone https://github.com/versteeg-ou/cdm-util-scripts`.
-Do `git pull` to get the latest versions.
+Clone the repo to get a local copy of the scripts: `git clone https://github.com/versteeg-ou/cdm-util-scripts`.
+Do `git fetch` in the repo directory to see if there are updates available; do `git pull` to get the latest versions.

-You'll need to have the Python `requests` library installed (`pip install requests`).
+You'll need to have Python and the Python `requests` library installed (`pip install requests`).

 ## csv2json.py

-`csv2json.py` accepts a CSV, TSV or other delimited file and transposes its rows into a list of JSON objects hopefully suitable for use with the Washington State Library's [cdm-catcher](https://github.com/wastatelibrary/cdm-catcher) metadata `edit` action.
+`csv2json.py` accepts a CSV, TSV or other delimited file and transposes its rows into a list of JSON objects with column headers as keys, hopefully suitable for use with the Washington State Library's [cdm-catcher](https://github.com/wastatelibrary/cdm-catcher) metadata `edit` action.

 ## ftp2catcher.py